+CI 695 - Content-Based Independent Study I, II

+3 cr hr

-CI 695 - Content-Based Independent Study I, II 3, 3 cr hrs These courses will address current issues and trends in content areas.
+These courses will address current issues and trends in content areas.
 The foundation for the courses will be the national organizations and national standards for each content area.
-Ed.S. students only.
+Ed.S. candidates only.
 Pass/Fail grade.